 - 1 package of copy paper

-- 1 pack of colored pens
+- 1 pack of red pens

-- 2 spiral notebooks
+- 4 spiral wide ruled notebooks

-Your child's teacher may have a few additional items specific for the classroom available at open house.
+Your child's teacher may have a few additional items specific for the classroom available at Open House.
 Please do not send other items unless you have checked with the teacher first as sometimes they cause distractions.
 Thank you!

 3rd Grade Teaching Team